These stories feature model programs and successful rural projects that can serve

 or programs may no longer be active.
 Read about the

 Need: Low patient volumes, a shortage of EMS volunteers, and an aging population in a 5-county North Dakota region required a change in the way the Rugby EMS team delivered care.

-- Intervention: Through the Rugby Community Paramedic Program, EMS staff bring medical care to patients transitioning back into their homes, including those with chronic conditions and hospice patients.
+Intervention: Through the Rugby Community Paramedic Program, EMS staff brought medical care to patients transitioning back into their homes, including hospice patients and those with chronic conditions.

-- Results: The program's early intervention methods helped reduce the number of emergency room admissions and the escalation of medical conditions.
-Patient satisfaction has improved and the program has gained the trust of patients and medical staff in Rugby and surrounding areas.
+Results: The program's early intervention methods helped reduce the number of emergency room admissions and the escalation of medical conditions.
+Patient satisfaction improved, and the program gained the trust of patients and medical staff in Rugby and surrounding areas.